-Laurie Weston Bellman will be presenting at the upcoming PCS-SEG monthly luncheon on THURSDAY, NOVEMBER 7th at THE PETROLEUM CLUB.
+Laurie Weston presented at the PCS-SEG monthly luncheon on THURSDAY, NOVEMBER 7th at THE PETROLEUM CLUB.

-For event details and to purchase a ticket please follow this
+For event details and to read Laurie's abstract please vist this

 Optimizing the Human/Machine Partnership: Getting the most out of your investment in data